English + Environment Course

-The Environmental Course offers Morning English Lessons Monday - Friday and Afternoon Environmental Volunteering, 3 days a week.
+The Environmental Course offers Morning English Lessons Monday - Friday and Afternoon Environmental Activities, 3 days a week.

 The Morning Lessons focus on developing English skills: reading, writing, listening, speaking and grammar with a strong emphasis on communicative skills.

-The Afternoon Environmental Volunteering provides the opportunity to help, learn and enjoy working with us on our current environmental projects;
+The Afternoon Environmental Activity provides the opportunity to help, learn and enjoy working with us on our current environmental projects;

 - Kauri Tree Planting - Repopulating NZ bush with one of New Zealand's protected and iconic trees, the Kauri.